 “You were so close,” Brian observes my behaviour at the end of our snorkeling trip to a shipwreck.
 It is a beautiful sunny August day.
 The hottest period of this exceptional summer is laying behind us – some chill days of barbecues and adventures ahead.

-“Close to what?,” I asked with obvious curiosity.
-“To live in the now.”
+“Close to what?,” I am asking with obvious curiosity. – “To live in the now.,” he replies.

 Still – deep inside of me I knew what he was talking about.
-Even if I thought “I’m relaxed,” I wasn’t.
-The chatterbox in my head was constantly rattling.
+Even though I thought “I’m relaxed!” – I wasn’t.
+The chatterbox in my head was rattling.
 My mind always found things to deal with to create this invisible barrier between me and the now.

-But at least the universe managed to pull out some magic trick to let me face my lesson again and again and again: to let go and go with the flow.
+But at least the universe managed to pull out some magic tricks to let me face my lesson again and again and again: to let go and go with the flow….